JAlcocerT/JAlcocerT/content/blog/dev-astro-editor-multilang.md

 ## Conclusions

-Got that ToastUI editor working powered by NextJS for astro sites!
+Got that ToastUI editor working powered by NextJS WebApp for astro sites!

 ---